 One of the best things about this waterfall is you can still climb to the top and swim in one of the many upper pools.
 From the top, you also get stunning views of the area.

-It’s very common for people to suggest visiting it from Ella, however, it is actually closer to Haputale.
-From Haputale it’s around a 45-minute drive in a tuk-tuk to the falls.
-Once you arrive its only s short walk to the bottom, however, to get to the top you’ll need to hike for 45 minutes.
+It’s very common for people to suggest visiting the waterfall from Ella.
+However, it is actually closer to Haputale.
+From Haputale, it’s around a 45-minute drive in a tuk-tuk to the falls.
+Once you arrive, it’s only a short walk to the bottom.
+However, to get to the top, you’ll need to hike for 45 minutes.

-At the falls many locals will try to make you pay for a guide.
-This is not necessary however for the price of $10 for a group it could be well worth it.
-A tuk-tuk to the falls will cost around 2500 rupees and all up this activity will take around half a day.
+At the falls, many locals will try to make you pay for a guide.
+This is not necessary, but with that said, it could be well worth it for the price of $10 for a group.
+A tuk-tuk to the falls will cost around 2500 rupees, and this activity will take around half a day.

 12. Spot wild monkeys

 The Lipton Seat restaurant is the only restaurant at the Lipton Seat viewpoint.
-The monkeys were most active at around 8 am and seemed to off wander off by 10 am.
-They are regular visitors to the restaurant so be sure the head there for tea to spot them!
+The monkeys were most active at around 8 am and seemed to wander off by 10 am.
+However, they are regular visitors to the restaurant, so be sure to head there for tea to spot them!

 13. Day trip to Horton Plains National Park